bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- Partly Cloudy
+- Mostly Cloudy
 - 66% humidity
-- 11 mph wind
+- 12 mph wind
-- 46% cloud cover
+- 72% cloud cover
 - 35 AQI 🟩
 - 1.24 inches of snow and 0.21 inches of rain expected in the next 48 hours